23 Oct 2019

 We think this is a big deal for a growing company like ours.
 Our purpose is to contribute greater clarity and confidence in marketplaces – such as diamonds, gemstones, fine wines and to e-waste lifecycle – where transparency matters most.
 We therefore need to shine the spotlight on ourselves too.

 Every day, we use a symphony of secure technologies including blockchain, artificial intelligence, intelligent labelling and Internet of Things to surface and converge asset information.
-This allows our clients to share a clear and evidenced picture of each asset’s lifetime journey with their suppliers and customers.
+This allows our clients to share a clear and evidenced picture of each asset’s lifetime journey with their suppliers and customers (read more on blockchain asset tracking).
 Traceability creates transparency, which results in more sustainable and ethical practices.
 Put simply, we’re helping to build trust.

 Reversing the decline in trust